a-z-listing/a-z-listing/readme.txt

 2. The Widget is shown here.

 == Changelog ==

+= 1.6.5 =
+* Regression fix for widget accessing WP_Post object as array

 = 1.6.4 =
 * Bugfix for accessing array as object PHP Warning.
 Reported by @babraham76